shadowsocks/shadow-shop/README.md

 # Shadow Shop
 A website selling shadowsocks services, using Wordpress and WooCommerce.

+## Environment
+Mainstream Linux distributions are supported.
+Mac OS and Windows are not supported yet.

 ## Initialization